merfre/Hull_Microbiome_Cluster_Workflow/README.md

 # Snakemake workflow: Microbiome Cluster Workflow for University of Hull

-A Snakemake workflow to analyse long read human microbiome data with steps for general quality control and taxonomy assignment using Kraken2.
+A Snakemake workflow to analyse long read microbiome data with steps for general quality control, taxonomy assignment using Kraken2, and downstream analyses with R.

 ## Authors